costa-rica/KyberVisionAPI09/README.md

 ## Description

-Serve files and other heavy logic for the Kyber Vision Mobile 07 app.
+Database connection and other logic for the Kyber Vision web and mobile apps.
+This version is a completly differnt from the Kyber Vision Mobile API06 in that it is based on the git@github.com:Priax/KyberVision.git.

 - database reconstructed to resemble the database schema from KV2-BDD-2025-01-22 - BDD.drawio.png